 All of these nodes can be connected to each other.
 The typical hierarchy begins with the segmentation node:

-Once you run segmentation, this node will appear containing all cells calculated from segmentation.
-All cell counts within a node will appear in the lower right-hand corner.
+Once you run (or import) a segmentation, this node will appear containing all of the cells.
+All cell count within a node will appear in the lower right-hand corner.
 Since this is the initial node to begin constructing your gating scheme, only output is possible.
 By clicking and dragging the output, you can create a connection to the next conceptual node.

 By releasing your mouse, you will prompt a node type dialog, where you can choose which type of node you would like to output to.
 Since this is our first node, and there are no other cell sets to merge with or from, you must choose a gating type node.
 Once selected, another dialog will appear with the typical feature plot options that are available to choose from in the Feature Plot widget (Histogram, Scatter Plot, Heatmap, Strip + Violin).
 Then simply select which features and click OK.